-Let len be the result of applying Uint32 to the result of calling the [[Get]] internal method of obj with argument "length".
+Let len be the result of applying Uint32 to the result of Get(obj, "length").

 If comparefn is not undefined and is not a consistent comparison function for the elements of this array (see below), the behaviour of sort is implementation-defined.